-- How may local political or cultural issues impact your work?
+- How could local political or cultural issues impact your work?

-- How will your results be disseminated? (publications, conference presentations, joint collaboration)
+- How will your results be disseminated?
+(Such as publications, conference presentations, joint collaboration, exhibitions)

 - Both the teaching and the research components, using the above suggestions.

-- Match your teaching and research time allocations to any specifics given in the award description (e.g., if the award denotes 80% teaching and 20% research, then the project statement should reflect this requirement).
+- If award description specifies the teaching and research time allocation, ensure the project statement matches and reflects this (e.g., if the award denotes 80% teaching and 20% research, then the project statement should reflect this requirement).

-- Lacking a specific percentage requirement, you should address both the teaching and research components adequately.
+- If award description does not specify a specific percentage requirement, address both the teaching and research components adequately.
 If you have any questions about the percentages, consult with your potential host or contact the appropriate CIES program officer.

 Guidance for Your Project Statement: